Murder of Ari Fuld: Reactions

-Aftermath and legacy

-Fuld was one of dozens of Israelis killed in stabbings, shootings and car-rammings, predominantly by Palestinians or Israeli Arabs since late 2015.

-Jabarin's mother, from the village of Yatta, claimed she had informed Palestinian and Israeli security forces that Jabarin planned to carry out a terrorist attack; however, court proceedings revealed that she came to the checkpoint searching for her son and that she did not inform the soldier why.
+Trial

 The day after Fuld's murder, IDF soldiers raided the Jabarin home to map out the building and prepare it for demolition.
+They also detained Jabarin's brother.
 The IDF released a statement that they will destroy the Jabarins' home in order "to act determinedly to prevent terror attacks and to deter terrorists".
+The practice has been criticized as collective punishment.
 The Jabarin family appealed the demolition, but Israel's Supreme Court rejected the appeal.
+Fuld's widow supported the demolition.
 The home was ultimately blown up by the IDF in January 2019.

-Jabarin was arrested for murder, three counts of attempted murder, and possession of an unlicensed weapon.
+According to the Jerusalem Post, Jabarin was charged with murder, three counts of attempted murder, and possession of an unlicensed weapon.
 The Judea Juvenile Military Court ordered that he remain in custody until the end of the trial.
-Jabarin was convicted of Fuld's murder in January 2020 after a closed trial.
-He was sentenced to life in prison, the Fuld family was awarded 1.25 million shekels ($365,000) in damages.
-It was reported that the Palestinian Authority will pay Jabarin's family NIS 1,400 (nearly $400) a month for three years.
-An anti-"Pay for Slay" law had earlier been passed in Israel to stop such financial support; however, the Jerusalem Post reported that the law had yet to be implemented.
+Jabarin was convicted of Fuld's murder and additional charges of attempted murder in January 2020.
+He was sentenced to life in prison, and the Fuld family was awarded 1.25 million shekels ($365,000) in damages.

+Legacy and aftermath

+In November 2018, the Israel Police posthumously awarded Fuld the Medal of Distinction.
+The commendation praised Fuld for halting Jabarin's attack and for his advocacy work against the boycott, sanctions, and divestment movement.
+Fuld's family founded the Ari Fuld Project with the aim of continuing projects he worked on.
+It provides support to IDF soldiers and awards an annual "Lion of Zion" prize.

+In 2020, Fuld's family filed a lawsuit against Iran and Syria for allegedly supporting Hamas.
+Four years later, a US district court fined Iran and Syria $191 million.
+In June 2025, the US Supreme Court decided Fuld v.
+Palestine Liberation Organization, finding unanimously that Israeli victims of terrorism can sue the Palestinian Authority.
+The decision overturned a lower court's ruling that it had no jurisdiction over the PA.
+In August 2025, Fuld's family joined a lawsuit alleging that UNRWA provides assistance to Hamas and Hezbollah.

 Jabarin was to be freed as part of a hostages-and-prisoners exchange in February 2025 during the 2025 Gaza war ceasefire.
 As part of the deal, Jabarin would be deported from Israel to Yatta and permanently banned from entering Israeli territory.
 At the last minute, Netanyahu halted the exchange over Hamas holding "humiliating" ceremonies during the release of Israeli hostages.